surajgariya00/blup-docs/wiki/logics/helper-function-section.md

 ![](../../.gitbook/assets/list-hf-removeAt.png)

-This node removes the element present at the provided index, thereby reducing the length of the list by one and moves all succeeding objects down by one position.
+This node removes the element at the provided index from the list.

 The provided index should be between 0 <= index < list Length.